The project created in this guide can be found in this GitHub repo.

 Tasks in the trigger folder use Node, so they must stay in there or they will not run, especially if you are using a different runtime like Deno.
 Also do not add “npm:” to imports inside your task files, for the same reason.

-Now deploy your edge function with the following command:
+Now deploy your new Edge Function with the following command:

-There will be a link to the dashboard in your terminal output, or you can find it at this URL:
+There will be a link to the dashboard in your terminal output.

 In your Supabase project dashboard, click ‘Project settings’